SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 - sap.applicationdevelopment.actions.enabled – true
 - sap.processautomation.enabled – true

-When your destination is finished and saved, double check to make sure both properties are there.
+When your destination is created, double check to make sure both properties are there.

 ![BPA Image 21](img/BPA-21.jpg)